-5G Test Network Finland is a multisite test environment and co-operation network [156].
-Test networks infrastructure to support 5G and 6G technology development, service research, and large-scale field trials.
-The majority of the projects have focused on terrestrial technology developments to support various verticals such as port automation and ultrareliable low latency aspects [157], [158].
+5G Test Network Finland is a multisite test environment and co-operation network [115].
+Test networks provide the infrastructure to support 5G and 6G technology development, service research, and large-scale field trials.
+The majority of the projects have focused on terrestrial technology developments to support various verticals such as port automation and ultra-reliable low latency aspects [116] [117].
 However, there are also drones and real satellite equipment (both LEO and GEO) included in the test network to support 3D network studies.
 The GEO connection in VTT's test network includes two different types of terminals that support high throughput broadband connections.
-The fixed terminal is located in Espoo and the nomadic one has been used at various locations.
+The fixed terminal is located in Espoo and the nomadic one has been used in various locations.
 In addition, the LEO connection with lower latency supports 700 kbps DL and 300 kbps UL connections.
 We also plan to use megaconstellation-based connections in the near future when they become commercially available in Finland.

-Part of the work has been developing concepts and conducting analysis and simulation studies e.g., for IoT satellites [159], [160].
-Some areas such as autonomous shipping [161], or connected driving and road safety [162], [163] can be greatly enhanced with the integrated satellite-terrestrial networks.
+Part of the work has been developing concepts and conducting analysis and simulation studies for IoT satellites [118] [119].
+Some areas such as autonomous shipping [120] or connected driving and road safety [121] [122], can be greatly enhanced with the integrated satellite-terrestrial networks.
 Satellites can provide both connectivity and positioning services.
 A practical connectivity solution of an autonomous ship includes both satellite and terrestrial communication systems.
-It may include also HAPs e.g., along the shipping routes in the Arctic.
+It may also include HAPs, e.g., along shipping routes in the Arctic.

-Implementation activities in the test network have first focused on measuring the performance of the available solutions and then building proof-of-concepts for selected application areas.
-Regarding the public safety networks, we implemented a private network or "tactical bubble" to provide local connection to authorities and used the GEO connection as backhaul towards the core network [164].
+Implementation activities in the test network have first focused on measuring the performance of the available solutions and then building proofs-of-concept for selected application areas.
+Regarding public safety networks, we implemented a private network, or "tactical bubble," to provide a local connection to authorities and used the GEO connection as a backhaul towards the core network [123].